-- A person can request a hearing in writing, in person, or by telephone. - 2971.2 Hearing request forms shall be available at OAH, at all service centers of the Department of Human Services, at the Department of Health Care Finance, at the District Department of the Environment, and at the Division of Early Childhood Education at the Office of the State Superintendent of Education. - 2971.3 A hearing request must describe the type of benefits and the action or inaction to which the person objects.
-The request also must contain the name, address, and telephone number of the person requesting a hearing; - A person may bring, mail, or fax a written hearing request to: - (a) The Department of Human Services; - (b) The Department of Health Care Finance for a hearing concerning Medicaid, Healthcare Alliance, or other healthcare programs administered by the District of Columbia; - (c) The District Department of the Environment for a hearing concerning Low Income Home Energy Assistance Program benefits (LIHEAP); - (d) A shelter or other service provider for a hearing under the Homeless Services Reform Act; - (e) The Division of Early Childhood Education at the Office of the State Superintendent of Education for a hearing concerning child care benefits; or
+- A person can request a hearing in writing, in person, or by telephone. - 2971.2 Hearing request forms shall be available at OAH, at all service centers of the Department of Human Services, at the Department of Health Care Finance, at the District Department of the Environment, and at the Division of Early Childhood Education at the Office of the State Superintendent of Education, and at the Department on Disability Services, Rehabilitation Services Administration. - A hearing request must describe the type of benefits and the action or inaction to which the person objects.
+The request also must contain the name, address, and telephone number of the person requesting a hearing; provided, however, a person who requests a hearing under the Homeless Services Reform Act may provide an e-mail address at which they can receive any papers in the case, including notices and orders, if they do not have a street address where they can receive mail. - A person may bring, mail, or fax a written hearing request to: - (a) The Department of Human Services; - (b) The Department of Health Care Finance for a hearing concerning Medicaid, Healthcare Alliance, or other healthcare programs administered by the District of Columbia; - (c) The District Department of the Environment for a hearing concerning Low Income Home Energy Assistance Program benefits (LIHEAP); - (d) A shelter or other service provider for a hearing under the Homeless Services Reform Act; - (e) The Division of Early Childhood Education at the Office of the State Superintendent of Education for a hearing concerning child care benefits; or